wjakew/done/README.md

 - `createtoken`: This command is used to create a new token for a user.
 It requires one additional argument - user email.
 Usage: `createtoken <user_email>`.

+- `mkadmin`: This command is used to make a user an admin.
+It requires one additional argument - user email.
+Usage: `mkadmin <user_email>`.

+- `mkuser`: This command is used to make a user a user.
+It requires one additional argument - user email.
+Usage: `mkuser <user_email>`.

+- `resetpass`: This command is used to reset a user's password.
+It requires two additional arguments: the user's email and the new password.
+Usage: `resetpass <user_email`

+- `lock`: This command is used to lock a user's account.
+It requires one additional argument: the user's email.
+Usage: `lock <user_email>`.

+- `unlock`: This command is used to unlock a user's account.
+It requires one additional argument: the user's email.
+Usage: `unlock <user_email>`.

 - `terminal`: This command is used to display a terminal prompt.
 It does not require any additional arguments.
 Usage: `terminal`.

 - `debug`: This command is used to display a debug prompt.
 It does not require any additional arguments.
 Usage: `debug`.